Maddie Ziegler And Jack Kelly Dating? ‘Dance Moms’ Star Hints At Relationship With Australian Teen

 Jack Kelly posted the exact same photo on his own Instagram account at more or less the same time.
 And, as any teenager will tell you, liking or sharing an Instagram photo is tantamount to confirming a relationship.

-A while earlier, Maddie posted a slightly less romantic photo of herself and Jack, along with another friend, enjoying some bowling.
+A while earlier, Maddie posted a slightly less romantic photo of herself and Jack enjoying some bowling along with another friend.

 A photo posted by Maddie Ziegler (@maddieziegler) on

 So, right now a couple of points need to be made.
-First of all, Maddie is a child (she’s 14), and teenagers that age don’t exactly “date” (neither of them are even old enough to drive) as much as cuddle and hold hands and share sweet nothings.
-Second, they obviously live on separate continents, so once Maddie puts Australia in her rear view mirror her “relationship” with Jack is going to come to an end.
-Especially with all of those boys who are closer to her clamoring for her attention.
+First of all, Maddie is a child (she’s 14), and teenagers that age don’t exactly “date” (neither of them is even old enough to drive) as much as cuddle and hold hands and share sweet nothings.
+Second, they obviously live on separate continents, so once Maddie puts Australia in her rear view mirror, her “relationship” with Jack is going to come to an end.
+Especially with all of those boys who live closer to her clamoring for her attention.
 So enjoy it while it lasts, kids.

 Another question Maddie Ziegler fans are asking is, who is Jack Kelly?
 The short answer is, your guess is as good as mine.
 The long answer is, apparently he’s just another Australian boy who has done nothing to attain any sort of “celebrity” status.
-And as for where they met; again, you guess is as good as mine.
+And as for where they met, again, you guess is as good as mine.
 About all anyone can say definitively about their meeting is that it took place in Australia.

-Nevertheless, cuddling and holding hands with a loved one of the opposite sex (or same sex, if that’s your thing), and calling it a relationship, is a normal part of being a teenager, so, good for Maddie and Jack.
+Nevertheless, cuddling and holding hands with a loved one of the opposite sex (or same sex, if that’s your thing), and calling it a relationship, is a normal part of being a teenager, so good for Maddie and Jack.

 Not for nothing, it appears that Maddie’s fans aren’t taking the news of her “dating” Jack Kelly particularly well.
 In the comments on her Instagram photo, some are supportive.
 Others are a little… menacing.
 The negative comments appear directed at Jack, in case he has any ill intentions or is planning on being less than a gentleman.